HarithaBangaru/Financial-Health-Prediction-and-Feature-Importance-Analysis-for-Enterprises/README.md

 4. Performed anomaly detection using IQR (interquartile range).
 5. Trained models with the top 20 important features from Feature Importance Method 1
 6. GBC worked best with 0.97 accuracy and 0.96 f1-score.
+7. Saved and deployed GBC model using Streamlit.
-7. Performed K-means clustering and trained models with it.
+8. Performed K-means clustering and trained models with it.
-8. The Decision Tree Classifier (DTC) performed the best with 0.97 accuracy and 0.97 f1-score.
+9. The Decision Tree Classifier (DTC) performed the best with 0.97 accuracy and 0.97 f1-score.
+10. Saved and deployed DTC model using Streamlit.
-9. Compared all the models based on their accuracies and f1-scores.
+11. Compared all the models based on their accuracies and f1-scores.

-10. ## Version 5:
+12. ## Version 5:
 1. Used Principal Component Analysis (PCA) to select the top 10 features.
 2. We trained the models with these reduced features and achieved good results.
-3. Decision tree classifier worked best with 0.98 accuracy.
+3. Decision tree classifier worked best with 0.98 accuracy and 0.98 f1-score.